 Yumcious is a bistro-styled restaurant run by celebrity chef, Jenny Morris.
 Fill your plate at the KiloTable, which is packed with a variety of freshly-made dishes – from unusual salads and cold meats to succulent butter chicken, duck in an Asian cherry sauce and fragrant Moroccan Tagines.
 You pay by weight, and the selection changes daily.
 There’s a regular menu for those who are looking for a good old burger or sandwich.
 Wash your meal down with a Freezo, gourmet milkshake or a fruity cocktail.

 +27 (0)21 418 8000 | email@example.com

-Stroll the Piazza and admire the artwork in the galleries and shops
+Stroll the Cape Quarter and admire the artwork in the galleries and shops

 Pallet Fine Art Gallery: The gallery showcases bronze sculptures and paintings of local artists, ranging from abstract art to typical South African landscapes.
 They have consignment work of various local artists from the Western Cape.
 From the creative minds of the artists, commissions are undertaken satisfying new homeowners and art lovers alike.